ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "dbgstat" claim applies to entity-wide or submodule-wide debug facilities of the entity like {{JTAG}} and diagnostic hardware built into chips.
-It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.
+It applies to any software debug facilities related to privileged software that allows system-wide memory inspection, tracing or modification of non-system software like user mode applications.